captn3m0/boardgame-research/README.md

 # Uno
 - [The complexity of UNO](https://arxiv.org/abs/1003.2851)
 - [UNO Is Hard, Even for a Single Player](https://doi.org/10.1007/978-3-642-13122-6_15)

+# Dominion

+I couldn't find any published research on Dominion, but there is a [simulator](https://dominionsimulator.wordpress.com/f-a-q/) and the code behind
+[the Dominion server running councilroom.com](https://github.com/mikemccllstr/dominionstats/) is available.
+There are [best and worst openings](http://councilroom.com/openings), [optimal card ratios](http://councilroom.com/optimal_card_ratios), [Card winning stats](http://councilroom.com/supply_win) and lots of other interesting stuff.

 # Mobile Games
 - [Trainyard is NP-Hard](https://arxiv.org/abs/1603.00928)